Lost and Found

 If you've lost your cat

 , the good news is that many are happily reunited with their owners and the chances of this are greatly increased by following the advice below.
-You can also post information about your lost cat on our Facebook page and email us at email@example.com
+You can also send a message to our Facebook page or email us at firstname.lastname@example.org

 including the following details: